mi-lee/stat545-data-analysis-r/HW11/README.md

 ## Accessing the app

 The app has been deployed to shinyapps.io.
-The link is [here](https://mmlee.shinyapps.io/gapminder)
+The link is **[here!](https://mmlee.shinyapps.io/gapminder)**

 ## Some features I added

-* Drop down menu for X and Y axis (to choose between variables: year, GDP per capita, life expectancy)
+* Drop down menu for X and Y axis in choosing variables
 * Tabs to separate graphs, tables, and an about page
 * Using [bootstrap.css](https://github.com/STAT545-UBC/zz_michelle_lee-coursework/blob/master/HW11/gapminder/www/bootstrap.css) for nicer-looking format
-* Plotting data points for more than 1 country, through different colour schemes
+* Plotting data points for multiple countries, through different colour schemes
 * Informative (reactive) title to describe the graph